algolia/docsearch/docs/src/config-file.md

 }
 ```

-In this example, results extracted from the _Concepts_ page will be ranked
+In this example, records built from the _Concepts_ page will be ranked higher
-higher than results extracted from the _Contributors_ page.
+than results extracted from the _Contributors_ page.

 ### Using custom selectors per page